On this page

 5. Token expiration and renewal: If the access token has expired, the BFF automatically uses the stored refresh token to get a new access token from the IdP.
 The BFF then uses this new access token for the downstream API call.
 The client app is unaware of the token expiration and renewal flow.

-6. Secure sign-out: The client's sign-out request triggers the BFF to destroy the session and call the Okta revocation endpoint to invalidate the refresh token.
+6. Secure sign-out: The client's sign-out request triggers the BFF to destroy the session and call the Okta /revoke endpoint to invalidate the refresh token.

 Benefits

 • The backend service handles the token storage.
 Store the refresh token in a highly secure, encrypted database or vault, with access to this storage strictly controlled.
-The access token is typically held in in-memory storage on the BFF server during a request, because it's only needed to call the downstream services.
+The access token is typically held in in-memory storage on the BFF server during a request.
+This is because it's only needed to call the downstream services.

 Considerations